streetwolf123/To-Do-List---warsztaty.github.io/README.md

 the app was made using flex which helped keep it flexible.
 In addition, a transform was used that gave the page a lively effect

+##JavaScript

+the application was made using imiutability, functions refreshing the view were also created and inserted into the render function, thanks to which it is re-rendered with each change on the page

 ## Link

 *[To Do List]( https://streetwolf123.github.io/To-Do-List---warsztaty.github.io/)